DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 	be set as (0, 0, 1000, 1000).

-	Alternatively, you can define the search region in the target image by clicking “Define Search Region” and draw a rectangle ROI on target image.
+	Alternatively, you can define the search region in the target image by clicking “Define Search Region” and draw a rectangular ROI on target image.